stappersg/vBook/src/install/source/source.md

 [Rustup]: https://github.com/rust-lang/rustup
 [Rust website installation]: https://www.rust-lang.org/tools/install

 > vSMTP must compiled with a Rust 1.58+ stable version.
 For stability and security reasons it is not recommended to run vSMTP over a Rust Beta or a Nightly version.
-More information about Rust release can be founded [here].
+More information about Rust release can be found [here].

 [here]: https://doc.rust-lang.org/book/appendix-07-nightly-rust.html